Serving Missouri schools since 1985

-Project ACCESS Trainings:
+Project ACCESS Training:

-Project ACCESS Sponsored Trainings:
+Project ACCESS Sponsored Training:

 Project ACCESS periodically sponsors training and workshops provided by third-party professionals and provides scholarships to selected Missouri educators to benefit from quality professional development opportunities.
 This is designed to provide increased access to a variety of presenters' knowledge and materials to increase available tools for educators to utilize with their students.
-Learn about Sponsored Trainings.
+Learn about Sponsored Training.

 In-District Autism Consultant (IDAC) Training:

 This training is specifically designed to assist the qualified candidates, who have completed prerequisite training and have been recommended by their school district administrator, with learning to collaborate with a team and to lead colleagues within their own district who are supporting students who experience Autism Spectrum Disorder.
 This two and a half day training is intensive and includes written homework, peer collaboration, and individualized exit interviews.
 Learn more about IDAC training.